remoshock/remoshock/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         prints debug messages --certfile cert_and_key.pem
+  -h, --help            show this help message and exit -v, --verbose         prints debug messages --version             show program's version number and exit
-                        point to a file, which contains a private SSL key and its matching certificate to enable https --version             show program's version number and exit

 Please see https://github.com/pyshock/pyshock for documentation.